 - If the wind is 30mph or more, it is best to avoid setting up your tent until the windy conditions have changed.

-- Stakes are crucial to all tent camping and have extra importance when camping in windy weather.
+- Stakes are crucial to all tent camping and are important when camping in windy weather.
 If you’re camping near a beach or an area with sand, be sure to have suitable stakes, such as long screw-shaped ones.

 - Using your vehicle as a windbreak can be a great solution to high wind.
 If you don’t have a vehicle to break the wind, seek out low-lying bushes to put your tent near for some protection.